Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

-The devices are fabricated on SAG PbTe (see Supplementary Information Section I) nanowires.
-We use superconducting Al contacts to induce superconductivity and metal electrodes are used to enable electrostatic gating of the scattering region, resulting in the structure shown in Figure~\ref{sem_dev}\textbf{a}.
-Scanning electron microscope images (SEM) of two and three terminal Josephson junctions along with measurement schematics is shown in Figure~\ref{sem_dev}\textbf{b} and \textbf{c} respectively.
-Two-terminal devices are measured in the voltage-bias configuration and three-terminal devices are measured in the current-bias configuration.
-The spacing between superconducting electrodes is measured to be $\sim 150$ nm for two terminal devices and $\sim 300$ nm for three-terminal devices.
+The PbTe nanowire synthesis is discussed in Supporting Information Section I. Device contacts are deposited by evaporating either Ti/Al (superconducting contacts) or Ti/Au (normal contacts).
+Electrostatic control is enabled by metallic top gates with AlO$_{\rm{x}}$ gate dielectric, resulting in the stack structure shown in Figure~\ref{sem_dev}\textbf{a}.
+Scanning electron microscope (SEM) images of two- and three-terminal Josephson junctions (3TJJs), along with measurement schematics, are shown in Figure~\ref{sem_dev}\textbf{b} and \textbf{c} respectively.
+Two-terminal devices are measured in the voltage-bias configuration and three-terminal devices are measured in the current-bias configuration unless otherwise specified.
+The spacing between superconducting electrodes is measured to be $\sim 150$ nm for two-terminal devices and $\sim 250$ nm for three-terminal devices.
 We present four devices in this work, labeled Device $1-4$.
-We begin by discussing results of induced superconductivity in two-terminal devices (Device 1,2 and 3), demonstrating ballistic superconductivity.
-We then focus on results from our three-terminal device (Device 4) and discuss magnetic field diffraction pattern and differential resistance maps as a function of two bias currents, $I_1$ and $I_2$.